TourTerrible/TourTerrible.github.io/_posts/2020-06-23-Graduated.md

 _Alhamdulillah!, I graduated, I graduated from IIT Guwahati._

 In my Hometown, most people do not even know about IIT.
 I don't exactly remember who told me about IIT;  I guess I was in 8th standard, and I remember asking my father for admission into FIITJEE, but It was not possible considering the coaching institute charging high fees.
-Then someone told me about Dakshana, an NGO that provides free coaching for IITJEE, and that was it.
+Then someone<!--break-->  told me about Dakshana, an NGO that provides free coaching for IITJEE, and that was it.
 I started burning the midnight oil, made it to Dakshana Bundi (Kota), worked hard with focus, and got admitted to IIT Guwahati on 21 July 2018.
 <p align ="center">
 <img src="https://user-images.githubusercontent.com/45756011/175364482-70b71081-fd19-4148-b222-091d8680462e.jpeg" width="50%" height="50%">
  </p>